 Rainfall forecast for the season is likely to be near normal in most parts of Luzon and Visayas.
 However, most parts of Mindanao are expected to experience below normal rainfall conditions with some areas in the central part of the region that will likely receive near normal rainfall.
 In general, surface air temperatures are expected to be near to slightly warmer than average in most parts of the country during the season.

 Gradual recession of rains associated with the SW monsoon is expected during the later part of September and the start of the transition period from the SW monsoon to the Northeast (NE) monsoon season is expected.

 The period covers the first half of the NE monsoon season.
-The weather systems likely to influence the country are the easterlies, ITCZ, easterly wave, LPA, ridge of HPA, tail end of the cold front, NE monsoon and three (3) to five (5) tropical cyclone occurrences.
+The weather systems likely to influence the country are the easterlies, ITCZ, easterly wave, LPA, ridge of HPA, tail end of the cold front, NE monsoon and four (4) to six (6) tropical cyclone occurrences.
 Tropical cyclones originating from the northwestern Pacific Ocean tend to move in a westerly direction, with average tracks across central and southern Luzon and secondary tracks over Visayas and Northern Mindanao.

-PAGASA will continue to closely monitor these climate conditions and regular updates and advisories shall be issued as appropriate.
-Concerned agencies are advised to take precautionary measures to mitigate the potential adverse impacts of the "Habagat" season which may cause flood and landslides over vulnerable areas of the country.
-For further information, please contact the Climatology and Agrometeorology Division (CAD) at telephone numbers 434-0955 or 435-1675.
+PAGASA will continue to closely monitor the possible development of El Niño and updates shall be issued as appropriate.
+For further information, please contact the Climatology and Agrometeorology Division (CAD) at telephone numbers 434- 0955 or 435- 1675.

 VICENTE B. MALANO, Ph.D.